scsm-ua/kirtan-guide-en/songs/dushta-mana-tumi-kisera-vaishnava.md

     pratiṣṭhāra tore,    nirjanera ghore,
         tava ‘harināma’ kevala ‘kaitava’

 Oh wicked mind!
 What kind of Vaiṣṇava do you think you are?
-Your pretentious show of chanting Lord Hari’s Holy Name in a solitary place is only for the sake of attaining the false prestige of a worldly reputation—it is nothing but pure hypocrisy.
+Your pretentious show of chanting Lord Hari’s Holy Name in a solitary place is only for the sake of attaining the false prestige of a worldly reputation — it is nothing but pure hypocrisy.

 #### 2